tanjimin/Chromnitron/README.md

 # Chromnitron

 This repository contains the official implementation of **Chromnitron** and its associated data-processing pipeline, **Chrom2vec**.
 For early testing, only  the inference pipeline for Chromnitron and ATAC-seq processing component for Chrom2Vec are included.
-Please stay tuned for plans on the full release.
+Please stay tuned for upcoming full release.

 Read our pre-print on [biorxiv](https://www.biorxiv.org/content/10.1101/2025.08.17.670761v1.article-metrics).